Reflinders/vAstray/README.md

 vAstrayController.AllowMultiplat()
 ```
 ## ...
 It should be noted that bugs have a high possibility of occuring as of now, since vAstray is still in its early stages and it has been created very recently without much bug testing.
-Also, as of now, descriptions/titles are not a feature of the prompts; however, I do plan on adding this sometime later.
+Expect frequent updates.